Legislation

 Cooperation Agreement of 4 November 2008 on the Prevention and Management of Packaging Waste

 Legislation on packaging waste, adopted in the form of a cooperation agreement between the three regions, provides the obligation to take back packaging waste for the whole of Belgium, and sets targets and obligations for the prevention, selective collection and recycling of household and industrial packaging waste.
-On this basis, two eco-organisations set up by producers have been approved to implement the operational measures needed to achieve these objectives.
-Circularity issues are integrated into approval decisions.
+On this basis, two eco-organisations set up by producers, Fost-Plus and Valipac, have been approved to implement the operational measures needed to achieve these objectives.
+Issues such as circularity are integrated into the approval decisions of the Interregional Packaging Commission.

-Substance or object resulting from a production process whose primary purpose is not to produce it.
-Substance or object that has undergone a valorisation or recycling operation.
+By-product status refers to the substance or object resulting from a production process whose primary purpose is not to produce it (residue that does not pass through the waste stage), whereas removal from waste status applies to waste that has undergone a recycling or other recovery operation.

 The Walloon Waste Plan takes stock of the existing situation, and sets strategic and operational guidelines to be translated into legislation and economic instruments.
 It is a mediate source of legality: unless one piece of legislation explicitly refers to it, it does not create any obligation for private players.